St. Louis Personal Injury Attorney Serving Missouri & Illinois

 All in all, pedestrians are much more likely than those in a passenger vehicle to be killed in a car accident on any given trip.
 A pedestrian is simply no match for a car, which can be several thousand pounds of metal and glass.
 Even though the passengers and driver inside the car are fairly well protected, the pedestrian is totally vulnerable to serious injury.
 While pedestrians generally have the right-of-way, there are certain exceptions.
 Generally speaking, however, it is driver inattention which results in a pedestrian being struck by a vehicle.
 The level of injury requires a highly experienced pedestrian accident attorney who will work hard to ensure the injured pedestrian is compensated for injuries and lost wages.

-According to the National Highway Traffic Safety Administration, 818 bicyclists were killed in 2015 after being struck by a vehicle.
-The vast majority of bicycle fatalities are male, likely due to the fact that more males ride bicycles.
 The risk of riding a bicycle varies widely depending on the time of day, the rider’s level of experience, the area the bicyclist is riding in, whether there is alcohol involved, however the health benefits of riding a bicycle on a regular basis do somewhat offset the risks.

 While the majority of bicycle accidents occur in cities, those with colleges are more likely to have an increased number of bicycle accidents.
 If you have been involved in a bicycle accident, you may have extremely serious injuries.
 A highly experienced St. Louis bicycle accident attorney will be in your corner, protecting your rights and fighting hard for an equitable settlement.